 Gross profit was approximately \$61.3 million for the year ended December 31, 2023 compared to approximately \$70.3 million for the December 31, 2022, a decrease of approximately \$9.0 million, or 12.8%.
-The decrease in gross profit was primarily related to the Gardening and Cultivation segment, which decreased 19.4% for the year ended December 31, 2022, largely as a result of the decrease in sales volume due to store closures and continued pressure on the cannabis industry as discussed above.
-The decrease was partially offset by a \$2.4 million gross profit increase for the Storage Solutions segment for the year ended December 31, 2022.
+The decrease in gross profit was primarily related to the Gardening and Cultivation segment, which decreased 19.4% for the year ended December 31, 2023 as compared to the year ended December 31, 2022, largely as a result of the decrease in sales volume due to store closures and continued pressure on the cannabis industry as discussed above.
+The decrease was partially offset by a \$2.4 million gross profit increase for the Storage Solutions segment for the year ended December 31, 2023 as compared to the year ended December 31, 2022.